docker-archive/mta_java_workshop/README.md

 2. Fill out the form, and click `submit`.
 You will then be redirected to the PWD environment.

 	It may take a few minutes to provision out your PWD environment.
-After this step completes, you'll be ready to move on to task 1.2: Install a Windows worker node

 	> In a production environment you would use certs from a trusted certificate authority and would not see this screen.
 	>